Department of Entomology, National Museum of Natural History

 Open cabinets highlighting Department of Entomology collections at the National Museum of Natural History.
 Photo by Chip Clark.

 The Department of Entomology is a research department and collection unit of the Smithsonian Institution's National Museum of Natural History (NMNH), located in Washington, D.C.
-The department houses the U.S. National Insect Collection, one of the largest entomological collections in the world, with over 35 million specimens housed in 132,354 drawers, 33,000 jars or vials, and 23,000 slides in more than 5,200 cabinets.
-The department also includes research scientists and technical staff from the Smithsonian Institution, the United States Department of Agriculture Systematic Entomology Lab (SEL) and United States Department of Defense Walter Reed Biosystematics Unit (WRBU).
+The department houses the U.S. National Entomological Collection, one of the largest entomological collections in the world, with over 35 million specimens housed in 132,354 drawers, 33,000 jars or vials, and 23,000 slides in more than 5,200 cabinets.
+The department also includes research scientists and technical staff from the Smithsonian Institution, the U.S. Department of Agriculture (USDA) Systematic Entomology Lab (SEL) and USDA APHIS National Identification Services, and U.S. Department of Defense (DoD) Walter Reed Biosystematics Unit (WRBU; decommissioned in 2025).